 Admittedly, all of these factors are deeply related and difficult to consolidate into distinct entities.
 In short, in order to short-cut the threat-hunting process, we need a solution that (a) works with the best technologies, (b) provides advanced and relevant information, (c) reduces workload through automation or enrichment, and (d) provides some type of procedural structure for understanding and quantifying value.

-For the last five years, SOC Prime has been helping organizations realize Threat Hunting operations through the Threat Detection Marketplace.
+For the last five years, SOC Prime has been helping organizations realize Threat Hunting operations through the Detection as Code platform.

-The TDM is an arsenal of over 30,000 cross-platform threat-specific rules designed to solve for the technology, information, people, and processes problem in Threat Hunting.
+The platform is an arsenal of over 100,000 cross-platform threat-specific rules designed to solve for the technology, information, people, and processes problem in Threat Hunting.

-Item (a), our TDM content is compatible with all of the top SIEM platforms.
+Item (a), SOC Prime’s Detection as Code platform content is compatible with all of the top SIEM platforms.

 We develop content for the top SIEM platforms in the industry.
 Whichever platform you currently use, or are considering potentially migrating to, we’ll be ready to supply you with the right detections.